microsoft/Quantum/samples/Gaussian_initial_state/README.md

 ## Running the Sample

 To run the sample, use the `dotnet run` command from your terminal.
-And then use the `python read_state.py` command from your terminal to read and plot the result state.
+To read and plot the result state, use the `python read_state.py` command from your terminal.
 You can specify to either use the basic for-loop implementation or the recursive implementation in the Program.qs file.

 ## Manifest ##